theupdateframework/taps/tap7.md

 # conformant_updater.py expects the Root file to be signed by a max of 3 different keys.
 number-of-root-keys: 3

-# At a minimum, the Root file MUST be signed by at least 2 out of 3 Root keys.
+# For this Updater implementation, at a minimum, the Root file MUST be signed
+# by at least 2 out of 3 Root keys.
 root-threshold: 2

+# Let's say that this Updater implementation doesn't support delegated Targets
+# roles.
+(Default is true.)
+delegated-roles-support: false

+# Let's say that this Updater implementation doesn't support mirrors - it just
+# uses one location for the repository.
+(Default is true.)
+mirror-support: false
 ...
 ```